Green Lantern: Earth One: Volume One

-Hal awakes in the planet Oa, home of the Central Battery, and is now a slave of the Manhunters.
-He keeps his cool, being obedient, but things get weird when he realizes that the ring is being charged by unknown means.
-When a big alien threatens him, Hal accidentally blasts him with his ring.
-He hides with another slave.
-The slave steals the ring, but fails to breach the barrier housing the Central Battery and gets killed by the Manhunters.
-Hal recovers the ring and pass the barrier.
-Using his ring, he meets with the last Guardian who tells him to free the Central Battery and use it to contact the other Lanterns and destroy Oa, the Manhunters, and everyone else.
-Hal refuses and, with his ring fully charged, easily destroys the approaching Manhunters, but the numbers are too much for him that he escapes again.
+Jordan awakes on the planet Oa, home of the Central Battery, and is now a slave of the Manhunters.
+Another slave steals his ring, but fails to breach the barrier housing the Central Battery and is killed by the Manhunters.
+Jordan recovers the ring and pass the barrier.
+Using his ring, he meets with the last Guardian, who tells him to free the Central Battery and use it to contact the other Lanterns and destroy Oa, the Manhunters, and everyone else.
+Jordan refuses and, with his ring fully charged, easily destroys the approaching Manhunters, but is overwhelmed and escapes.
 Being reminded of his cowardice, he decides to harness his bravery and sends a distress call to all surviving Lanterns to return to Oa.

-Hal starts a fight with the other Manhunters, and just when he is about to die, Kilowog and the other Green Lanterns, including Arisia and Veca Trana, arrive.
+Jordan starts a fight with the other Manhunters, and just when he is about to die, Kilowog and the other Green Lanterns, including Arisia and Veca Trana, arrive.
 They destroy the barrier together, freeing the Central Battery.
-They then debate what's next, some agreeing with the plan to use the Central Battery to destroy Oa, including the innocent slaves, but Hal wants a better course of action.
-With the entire army of Manhunters coming, they decide to use the Battery, but control the blast's direction, so that it only destroys the Manhunters.
-Veca dies in the ensuing battle and Hal elects a random slave to become a new Green Lantern.
-They then fight together as a team, electing Arisia as the Corps' leader due to her experience, and proceed to destroy the Manhunter's grasp on the universe.
+They then debate what comes next, some agreeing with the plan to use the Central Battery to destroy Oa, including the innocent slaves, but Jordan wants a better course of action.
+With the entire army of Manhunters coming, they decide to use the Battery, but control the blast's direction so that it only destroys the Manhunters.
+Veca dies in the ensuing battle and Jordan elects a random slave to become a new Green Lantern.
+They then fight together as a team, electing Arisia as the Corps' leader due to her experience, and destroy the Manhunter's grasp on the universe.

-The Guardian reveals his disgust at Hal for disobeying him.
+The Guardian reveals his disgust at Jordan for disobeying him.
 In a secret location, he reveals his new Yellow Lantern Corps.
-Hal returns to Earth, meeting with his Captain, Amy Seaton, who is surprised to see him alive.
-Hal reveals there is more out there, and now they have the tools to take care of the job, as he reveals himself as a Green Lantern.
+Jordan returns to Earth, meeting with his Captain, Amy Seaton, who is surprised to see him alive.
+Jordan reveals there is more out there, and now they have the tools to take care of the job, as he reveals himself as a Green Lantern.